rickselby/sinatra-param-validator/README.md

 and values will be coerced to an object of that type.

 * `Array`
-  * Accepts a comma-separated list as well as an array
+  * Accepts a comma-separated list of values, as well as an array
+  * e.g. `a,b,c`
 * `Boolean`
   * `false|f|no|n|0` or `true|t|yes|y|1`
 * `Date`